Dzungar–Qing Wars: Galdan's Early and Inner Mongolian Campaign (1690)

-The First Dzungar–Qing War was a military conflict fought from 1687 to 1697 between the Dzungar Khanate and an alliance of the Qing dynasty and the northern Khalkhas, remnants of the Northern Yuan dynasty.
 The war resulted from a Dzungar attack on the Northern Yuan dynasty based in Outer Mongolia, who were heavily defeated in 1688.
 Their rulers and twenty thousand refugees fled south to the Qing dynasty, which feared the growing power of the Dzungar state.
 Motivated by the opportunity to gain control over Mongolia and by the threat posed to them by a strong, unified Mongol state such as the Oirats threatened to form, the Qing sent their army north to subdue the Dzungars in 1690.